 This fresh Spiralized Zucchini Panzanella Salad is made with zucchini, mushrooms, vine-ripened tomatoes, and homemade crouton dressed in a zesty Lemon Vinaigrette.
 This recipe can be easily adapted to suit both gluten-free and dairy-free lifestyles.

-Fresh Zucchini Panzanella Salad with Asian Dressing
+Zucchini Panzanella Salad

 Plant-based eating continues to be a popular trend in the health and wellness space, and for good reason.
 Not only is plant-based eating better for the environment, but it is better for your overall health as well.

-I always tell my clients that the best way to enjoy more plant-based dishes is to swap some of the ingredients in your favorite dishes for plant-based ingredients, for a fresh, nutritious twist.
+I always tell my students that the best way to enjoy more plant-based foods is to swap some of the traditional ingredients in your favorite dishes for plant-based options for a fresh and nutritious twist.

-This summer at your family BBQ try this Fresh Zucchini Panzanella Salad instead of your traditional anti-pasta salad made with white pasta and processed meat.
-This delicious twist that will help you to enjoy a mouth-watering plant-based salad swap with an extra serving of veggies.
+This summer at your family BBQ, try this fresh Zucchini Panzanella Salad instead of your traditional anti-pasta salad made with white pasta and processed meat.
+This delicious twist that will help you to enjoy a mouth-watering plant-based salad swap with an extra serving of veggies!